 What Else You Should Know

-Cost: The kit -- three DVDs and the Nutrition Guide & Workbook -- will set you back $9.99.
-The plan shut down their website and now sells through The Book Nook.
+Cost: The kit -- three DVDs and the Nutrition Guide & Workbook -- will set you back $49.99.
+The plan shut down their website and now sells through The Book Nook and Facebook, as well as on Amazon.
 The diet recommends organic foods, which typically cost more than conventional foods.

 Support: This is a diet you do on your own.
 Support is operated through a Facebook support group.